menu Home About Me Home freebies My Store

 Search My Blog

-TL;DR and want to see the activity in my TPT store?
+TL;DR and want to see the activity in my TpT store?
 Click here.

-Transpiration is the loss of water through the leaves.
-As the stomata open to allow carbon dioxide to enter the leaf for photosynthesis, water vapor escapes the leaf and enters the atmosphere.
-For trees and other tall plants, it is tricky business to get the water up to the top of a very tall tree.
+For trees and other tall plants, moving water from the roots to the top of the plant is a challenge.
 The major force in water transport is provided by the evaporation of water from the leaves during transpiration.
-As water is lost, the movement of the water out of the leaf "pulls" water upward through the xylem all the way down to the roots.
-This is called transpiration pull.
+As water is lost, the movement of water out of the leaf pulls water upward through the xylem all the way down to the roots.
+This process is known as transpiration pull.

-Go to your local nursery or Wal Mart and buy some small bedding plants.
-I like to use begonia plants.
-The begonia is a good choice because it has a thick and fleshy leaf.
 Place the plants in small (250 mL) beakers.
 Water them thoroughly.
-Since you want to measure the amount of water lost from the leaves, you have to ensure that no evaporation occurs from the soil in the beaker.
+In this experiment, you want to measure the amount of water lost from the leaves, so you have to ensure that no evaporation occurs from the soil in the beaker.
 Place a plastic sandwich bag around the beaker and wrap it very tightly around the stem of the plant.
 A bit of tape may be needed to keep the sandwich bag wrapped tightly around the stem.
 Only the leaf should be sticking out of the plastic bag.

 The only way water is getting out of this beaker is through the leaves of this plant!